AssetMantle/documentation/markdowns/Creators_doc_Terms_APIList.md

 <p> APIs pertaining to manipulating the 'identity', a DID based entity used to represent identity of user. </p>

 #### <ins>defineIdentity.define</ins>
 <p>used to define an identity entity.
-Defines a message and initiates the transaction. </p>
+Defines a classification(schema) of type identity and initiates the transaction. </p>
 <p><strong>Function Signature</strong></p>

 `define: (address: string, chain_id: string, mnemonic: string, fromID: string, mutableTraits: string, immutableTraits: any, mutableMetaTraits: any, immutableMetaTraits: any, feesAmount: any, feesToken: any, gas: any, mode: any, memo: string) => Promise<any>;`